Get News & Updates Directly To Your Inbox

 You don’t have to wait until March, though.
 You can do it any time of the year.
 Talk with your doctor about when you should be screened and how often.
 Your age and family history will play a role in deciding what’s best for you.

 Small growths, called polyps, can grow along the colon lining.
-Some of these polyps can be cancerous or become cancerous is left untreated.
+Some of these polyps can be cancerous or become cancerous if left untreated.
 A colonoscopy can help find these growths and possible cancers early.
 Early detection offers a better chance for successful treatment and recovery.

 Before it has grown or spread, colon cancer often doesn’t have any symptoms.
 There may be warning signs, though.
 Pay attention if you notice any: